Personality disorders are regarded as mental illnesses and should be properly addressed by a licensed psychiatrist.

 But what happens when things seem to go a little bit too far with all the bragging?
 When it becomes a little bit too much.

 There is a clear difference between having a healthy normal type of narcissism and having a narcissistic personality disorder.
-Narcissistic personality disorder is a very troubling mental illness that affects both the afflicted and the people around him more than people think it does.
+A narcissistic personality disorder is a very troubling mental illness that affects both the afflicted and the people around him more than people think it does.

-The Mayo Clinic writes that narcissistic personality disorder or NDP is “a mental condition in which people have an inflated sense of their own importance, a deep need for excessive attention and admiration, troubled relationships, and a lack of empathy for others.”
+The Mayo Clinic writes that narcissistic personality disorder, or NDP, is “a mental condition in which people have an inflated sense of their importance, a deep need for excessive attention and admiration, troubled relationships, and a lack of empathy for others.”

-People diagnosed with borderline personality disorder often times exhibit intense overpowering emotions and changes in mood.
-So, borderline narcissistic couples have trouble maintaining their interpersonal relationships and suffer from anxiety.
+People diagnosed with borderline personality disorder frequently exhibit intense, overpowering emotions and changes in mood.
+So, borderline and narcissistic personality disorder couples have trouble maintaining their interpersonal relationships and suffer from anxiety.

-This is why there is a good chance that a borderline personality disorder may seem attracted by a narcissist.
-This is because individuals who suffer from narcissistic personality disorder are very confident and full of self-esteem, the borderlines will try to cling to them because they find this very attractive.
+This is why there is a good chance that a borderline personality disorder may seem attracted to a narcissist.
+This is because individuals who suffer from narcissistic personality disorder are very confident and full of self-esteem.
+The borderlines will try to cling to them because they find this very attractive.

 A person with a fragmented sense of self and feelings of abandonment will naturally feel drawn close to a colorful and strong sense of self.
 The manipulative narcissist will also be drawn to the borderline’s fear of abandonment.